Visit the Farm

 We have the following FOOD TRUCKS scheduled:

-Saturday (1/30) – CheeseUp will be serving their wraps, sandwiches, and more.
+Saturday (2/27) – CheeseUp will be serving their creative cheesy wraps!

 If you plan on coming with a group and there are more than 6 in your party, you will be required to sit separately and spread out.
 Please cooperate with our staff as we all try to follow the Governor’s mandates that keep us safe and allow our farm to remain open during this time.